-Pickled green tomatoes, an easy recipe for canning green tomatoes.
+This Romanian green tomato pickle recipe is an easy way to can green tomatoes.
 These pickles are delicious, economical, and full of vitamins.

-I love to see these large jars of pickled green tomatoes on the shelves in the cellar, they really are my favorite pickles.
+I love to see these large jars of Romanian pickled green tomatoes on the shelves in the cellar; they really are my favorite pickles.

 What to do with green, unripe tomatoes?